Terasology-Archived/GooKeeper/README.md

 # GooKeeper

 ## What is the module about?
-GooKeeper is a new gameplay module, designed by SuperSnark, which is closely related to the game "Slime Rancher".
-Here, the player is left in the GooWorld, and he has to earn a living by catching different gooeys, and building a GooZoo!
-He can also make the gooeys mate with one another to produce new and interesting gooeys and nurture all of them.
-Attract more customers, earn more profit and then spend it on upgrading the equipment/zoo.
+GooKeeper is a gameplay module which is closely related to the game "Slime Rancher".
+Here, the player is left in the Goo World, and has to earn a living by catching, feeding, and breeding gooeys of different kinds to make a "Goo Zoo" which simulated visitors can visit.
+This module first started as a game design concept by SuperSnark, which was later taken up by l0ftyWhizZ as a Google Summer of Code 2018 project.

 ## Playthroughs!
 Here's a video demonstrating gooey capturing mechanic as well as the zoo visitor spawn system: